Faculty and Staff Travel Policies

 The most common non-emergency incident seems like a critical incident to travelers when a passport is lost or stolen close to a return date.
 The U.S. Department of State’s Bureau of Consular Affairs (BCA) can guide U.S. citizens on how to replace a lost or stolen passport abroad: (888) 407-4747 (from the U.S. or Canada) or (202) 501-4444 (from abroad).
 Non-U.S. citizens should contact their respective embassy or consulate abroad.

 Note: Certain crimes that occur abroad may fall under NU's Clery reporting obligations based on a variety of factors.
 More information on reportable crimes can be found on the University Compliance website under Campus Security.
 It is especially important to report any crimes that have occurred abroad to NU students, staff or faculty.
 The OGSS and the University Compliance office will work together to determine whether the incident is Clery reportable.
 Remember, Clery does not collect personally identifiable information, so a victim’s identify will be protected.

 The first responder (individual receiving first notification of the incident) may complete the International Incident Intake Form or use it as a guide to compose an email to the DGSS.
 In all cases where a coordinated university response is required, the DGSS (or her/his representative) will work in concert with the appropriate academic unit that overseas the program/student experience.
-In most cases this will be a representative in The Study Abroad Office, The Office of International Program Development, the Buffett Center for International and Comparative Studies/The Center for Global Engagement, or the Provost’s Office (for undergraduates conducting independent research abroad).
+In most cases this will be a representative in Undergraduate Learning Abroad or the Buffett Center for International and Comparative Studies/The Center for Global Engagement, or the Provost’s Office (for undergraduates conducting independent research abroad).
 Other contacts are noted below.